upenn-libraries/marmite/README.md

 ## Requirements
 * Ruby 2.4.0
 * An Alma API key with read access to Bibs API sourced to the $ALMA_KEY environment variable.
-Consult the [env.example](env.example) in this repository for an aliasing example.
+Consult the [alias.example](alias.example) in this repository for an aliasing example.

 ## Example Bib IDs
 * 9957001503503681